How to save money (and recharge) with train travel this holiday season

 - Choose flexible tickets – Make sure you’re buying tickets that can be changed without huge fines or penalties.
 Airlines typically charge significant fees for re-bookings, so having this safety net can protect you in case plans change or something comes up.
 Just note that flexible tickets can sometimes cost more, so if you’re choosing one of these options, only do so if you’re likely going to change plans.

 - Use points – Many train operators have loyalty programs of their own, including Amtrak.
 You can use points from these programs to cover the cost of your ticket.
-Or you can use points from cards like the Capital One® Venture® Rewards Credit Card to cover the cost of a travel purchases, including train tickets.
+Or you can use miles from cards like the Capital One® Venture® Rewards Credit Card to cover the cost of a travel purchases, including train tickets.

 - Check for discounts – Many rail services offer discounted tickets for children, students, military members, seniors, and more.
 Ask about these discounts before booking or call up a customer service rep to learn more about your options.